fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 A dramatic shift is about to occur in the .NET ecosystem.
 Starting with C# 8.0, C# will distinguish between explicitly nullable reference types and reference types that cannot be `null`.
 That is, `string` will not be implicitly `null` in C# 8.0 or higher, and attempting to make it `null` will be a warning.

 This problem with reference types in .NET - that they are _implicitly_ `null` - is a longstanding tension between the non-null nature of F# programming.
 Now that the most-used language in .NET will emit information indicating explicit nullability, this tension has the possibility of being eased considerably for F# programmers.
-Explicit representation of `null` is very much in line with general F# programming for two primary reasons:
+Explicit representation of `null` is very much in line with general F# programming for four primary reasons:

 1. The explicit representation of critical information in types, with the compiler enforcing this representation, is very much the "F# way" of doing things.
 Although backwards-compatible explicit nullability is not sound in the same way that F# options are (read on to find out why), it is nonetheless in the spirit of how F# does things.
 2. One of the goals of F# programmers is to evict `null` values as early as possible from the edges of their system.
 Although there are some scenarios where this cannot be done, and `null` values must flow through a program, these scenarios are usually few and far between, or avoided entirely.
 When nullability is explicit, it is harder to "forget" that an incoming type may carry a `null` value.
 This makes it easier to evict `null` values from the rest of an F# program.